comp426-2022-fall/final-project-group14/docs/api_explained.md

 # List of API Endpoints

 Our API has interactions with another [api](https://www.dnd5eapi.co/docs/#overview--getting-started), which is the rule book of the Dnd.
-And here is list of API endpoints we used in our project
+And here is the list of API endpoints we used in our project

 ## IMPORTANT
-### Because Our simulator is character-bases, users need to go through the simulator from the beginnig to set up character data to continue.
-This means you will run into error if you go to the future part (Encounter 1 and 2) without setting up your character first!
+### Because Our simulator is character-based, users need to go through the simulator from the beginning to set up character data to continue.
+This means you will run into an error if you go to the future part (Encounter 1 and 2) without setting up your character first!

 ## Login and character set up
 ### /app/
-This is the beginning of out project.
+This is the beginning of our project.
 It leads the user to the log-in page.
 Users have to enter their emails and passwords before they enter the game, so that their settings about their characters can be saved.

 ### /app/name/
-This page lets the player to name their character.
+This page lets the player name their character.
 If you click `Name!`, you will go to the next step `/app/choose-race/`.

 ### /app/choose-race/
 This is the first step to set up a character.
-This api describes four races, including elf, dwarf, halfling, and human.
-For example, if the user chooses elf, the `/app/elf/` updates character table with race elf and redirects to `/app/class/`.
+This API describes four races, including elf, dwarf, halfling, and human.
+For example, if the user chooses elf, the `/app/elf/` updates the character table with race elf and redirects to `/app/class/`.

 ### /app/class/
 This page is similar to `/app/choose-race/`.
-It gives the user four classes to choose for their character.
-After the user decides a race, it leads to `/app/ability/`.
+It gives the user four classes to choose from for their character.
+After the user decides on a class, it leads to `/app/ability/`.

 ### /app/ability/
 This page introduces the rule of determining the the score of each ability.
 The button `Start rolling` leads the user to roll a dice for Strength, Dexterity, Constitution, Intelligence, Wisdom, and Charisma.
 Every ability has its own page.
 On each page, the button `Roll your dice` allows the user to see the result of their dices, and the button `next` directs user to the page of next ability.
 The last endpoint for these abilities is `/app/ability/str/dex/con/int/wis/cha/`.